geoadmin/doc-tech/index.md

 import { data as announcements } from './scripts/announcements.data.ts'
-import StatusBanner from './components/StatusBanner.vue' import {withBase} from 'vitepress' import markdownit from 'markdown-it'
+import StatusBanner from './components/StatusBanner.vue' import {withBase} from 'vitepress'
+// Though vitepress uses markdown-it, it's not exposed so we need to explicitly import import markdownit from 'markdown-it'